 The EU Privacy Regulation obliges in case of occurrence of a data breach to

 - notify it to the competent data protection authority without undue delay and, where feasible, not later than 72 hours after having become aware of it; and

 - when this is likely to result in a high risk to the rights and freedoms of natural persons, communicate it to the data subject without undue delay.

 The above requires, also according to the Article 29 Working Party, to put in place a procedure able to ensure that

-- employees, agents, contractors and whoever processes personal data on behalf of a company are fully aware of what is a data breach, of the risks faced by the company in case of lack of notification and of what to do in case of occurrence and
+- employees, agents, contractors and whoever processes personal data on behalf of a company are fully aware of what is a data breach, of the risks faced by the company in case of lack of notification and of what to do in case of occurrence;

 - an assessment shall be performed by the persons/committee referred above (i) of the potential risks on individuals deriving from the data breach, (ii) on whether a notification to the data protection authority or a communication to the individuals is necessary and (iii), if so, of how the notification shall be done and at the same time

 A major debate occurred during the drafting of the EU Privacy Regulation on whether the term for the notification/communication had to start from either the occurrence of the event or from its knowledge.
 The final version of the regulation refers to the time when the controller becomes aware of it.
 And according to the article 29 Working Party, during this period of investigation on a data breach, the controller may not be regarded as being “aware” of a data breach.
 However, the same data protection authorities argue that